-Counterparty risk is managed by a limit system set by RCI Banque, then validated by its shareholder as part of Groupe Renault's counterparty risk consolidation.
-Limits are calibrated using an internal method based on the amount of own equity, the "long term" rating by rating agencies and appraisal of the quality of the counterparty.
+Counterparty risk is managed by a limit system set by RCI Banque, in line with counterparty risk appetite.
+These limits are also validated by its shareholder as part of Groupe Renault's counterparty risk consolidation.
+Calibration of RCI Banque's limits is based in particular on the level of own equity, the "long term" rating by rating agencies and appraisal of the quality of the counterparty.
 They are monitored daily and all control results are notified monthly to the RCI Banque's financial committee and are included in Groupe Renault consolidated counterparty risk monitoring.